 Once Anaconda has finished installing, open Anaconda Navigator by typing "Anaconda navigator" in your computer's search bar.
 You will be greeted by a window that looks similar to the one in the next figure

 Anaconda navigator is essentially a hub from where you can access various Python coding environments.
-Qt console is a command line type of editor, Spyder is a scripting editor, and finally Jupyter is a notebook editor.
-This is the one we are going to use, so click launch to open up Jupyter Notebook.
+Qt console is a command line type of editor, Spyder is a

 This will open your default browser and display your computer's folder tree.
 In the address bar there should be written http://localhost:8888/tree.
-From this window you can navigate within the folders of your computer, open existing Jupyter notebooks, and create new ones.
+From this window you can navigate

 To create a new Jupyter notebook, navigate to a folder of your choice and select new>python3 from the top right-hand of the screen.
 This will create a new Jupter notebook in the folder you have selected.
 Your browser should then display something similar to what you see in the next image.